 The Title IX Coordinator will weigh the Complainant's request(s) for confidentiality and/or wish not to proceed with an investigation or the University student conduct process against the University's obligation to provide a safe, non-discriminatory environment for all Students.
-Specifically, the Title IX Coordinator will consider the following factors:
+Specifically, the Title IX Coordinator may consider the following factors:

-- a. the seriousness of the alleged Sexual and Interpersonal Misconduct; - b. whether there have been other known reports of Sexual and Interpersonal Misconduct against the same accused Student at the University or any other school or known prior criminal charges against the accused Student; - c. whether the accused Student threatened further Sexual and Interpersonal Misconduct, Retaliation, or violence against the Complainant or others; - d. whether the Sexual and Interpersonal Misconduct was committed by multiple individuals; - e. whether the Sexual and Interpersonal Misconduct involved use of a weapon; - f. the age of the Complainant; - g. whether the University possesses other means to obtain relevant evidence of the Sexual and Interpersonal Misconduct; - h. whether the report reveals a pattern of conduct at a particular location or by a particular Student and/or Student Organization; and - i. the accused Student's right to receive information about the allegation(s) if the information is maintained by the University as an "education record" under FERPA.
+- a. the seriousness of the alleged Sexual and Interpersonal Misconduct; - b. whether there have been other known reports of Sexual and Interpersonal Misconduct against the same accused Student at the University or any other school or known prior criminal charges against the accused Student; - c. whether the accused Student threatened further Sexual and Interpersonal Misconduct, Retaliation, or violence against the Complainant or others; - d. whether the Sexual and Interpersonal Misconduct was committed by multiple individuals; - e. whether the Sexual and Interpersonal Misconduct involved use of a weapon; - f. the ages and respective roles of the Complainant and accused Student; - g. whether the University possesses other means to obtain relevant information of the Sexual and Interpersonal Misconduct; - h. whether the report reveals a pattern of conduct at a particular location or by a particular Student and/or Student Organization; and - i. the accused Student's right to receive information about the allegation(s) if the information is maintained by the University as an "education record" under FERPA.

 The Title IX Coordinator or designee will inform the Complainant if the University cannot ensure confidentiality.
-In an instance where the University must disclose a Complainant's identity to a Respondent after the Complainant has requested confidentiality, the Title IX Coordinator or designee will inform the Complainant prior to making the disclosure.
+In an instance where the University must disclose a Complainant's identity to a Respondent after the Complainant has requested confidentiality, the Title IX Coordinator or designee will inform the Complainant prior to making the disclosure and will share information only on a need-to-know basis.